DataDog/integrations-extras/buoyant_cloud/README.md

 ### Configuration

-1. Log in to your Buoyant Cloud account.
-2. Browse to the [Buoyant Cloud Settings][2] page, and click `Connect Datadog`.
+1. Click the Connect Accounts button on the tile to complete the OAuth flow.
-3. Browse to the [Buoyant Cloud Notifications][3] page.
+2. Browse to the [Buoyant Cloud Notifications][2] page.
-4. Click the kebab menu to edit a notification.
+3. Click the kebab menu to edit a notification.
-5. Go to the **Destinations** section and select your Datadog account to send all events matching the notification rule to Datadog.
+4. Go to the **Destinations** section and select your Datadog account to send all events matching the notification rule to Datadog.

 ### Validation

-As Buoyant Cloud creates events, they appear in the Datadog [event explorer][4].
+As Buoyant Cloud creates events, they appear in the Datadog [event explorer][3].

 ## Uninstallation

-1. Browse to the [Buoyant Cloud Settings][2] page
+1. Browse to the [Buoyant Cloud Settings][4] page
 2. Click the kebab menu to the right of your Datadog org
 3. Click `Remove`